sangeethakotha194-afk/USER-CONFIGURABLE-MEDICINE-REMINDER-SYSTEM/README.md

 The LCD displays the available options:

 - 🕒 Edit RTC
-- 💊 Set Medicine Time
+- 💊 Set Medicine time

 Use the **4×4 Matrix Keypad** to select and configure the required option.